ankitadas007/Ezra_support_challenge/INCIDENT.md

 * Create a follow-up ticket to determine why defensive null handling was absent and identify whether additional validation improvements are required.
 * Review API input validation patterns across similar endpoints.
+* Create a test which will confirm task creation returns 201 whether the timestamp header is valid, missing, empty, or invalid with invalid values falling back to server time.
+Blank userId/title now returns a 400 instead of a 500

 ---